Podcast: Download

 Judith Campisi was a pioneer in the field of cellular senescence.
 As one of her papers described this term, cellular senescence is “when bad things happen to good cells.”

 It’s bad no matter where it happens in the body.
-But there are two ways it can effect memory:
+But there are two ways it can affect memory:

 If you find yourself dealing with cellular senescence, diet might help improve your cognition.
 This study found that adopting a ketogenic diet improved memory in aging mice.

-Anecdotally, I’ve eat either an entirely keto or near-keto diet for years.
-I have to have some yogurt now, and that unfortunately causes some brain fog.
-But during the years I was totally keto, I was sharper than I ever felt in my life.
+Anecdotally, I’ve eaten either an entirely keto or near-keto diet for years.
+I have to regulary eat yogurt now, and that unfortunately causes some brain fog.
+But during the years I ate near-totally keto, I was sharper than I ever felt in my life.

 Genetics